-Some rule infractions will result in the assignment of morning detention from 7:00 a.m.-8:00 a.m.
+Some rule infractions will result in the assignment of morning detention from 7:15 a.m.-8:15 a.m.
 Detention procedures are as follows:

-- 1. Report to the front office by 7:00 a.m.
+- 1. Report to the front office by 7:10a.m.
 The detention teacher will take all students to the detention location. - 2.
 Detention is served on the date assigned.
 Rehearsals, work, etc., are not an excuse for not serving detention.
 Detention students may be given work activities to do in the school as their detention. - 3.
 Sign out in the detention book after completing your time. - 4.
-If afternoon detention is assigned, parents MUST pick-up no later than 4:30 p.m., as the building closes at 4:30 p.m.
-Students will be given additional detention if picked up later than 4:30 p.m.
-This detention must be served in the morning starting at 6:45 a.m.
-On occasions where students are continuously not being picked up on time, other disciplinary measures besides detention will occur and shall not exclude suspension. - 5.
-Not being picked up on time can also put your status at Davidson in jeopardy, and you may have to return to your zoned school.
-This policy will be strictly enforced. - 6.
-If you do not notify the office before you cannot serve a detention, you will be given another hour of detention. - 7.
-If you accumulate detention hours that are not being served, you will be suspended.
+If you do not notify the office before you cannot serve a detention, you will be given another hour of detention. - 5.
+If you accumulate detention hours that are not served, you will be suspended.